ibm-cloud-docs/speech-to-text/basic-request.md

 The fields of the response provide the following information:

 -   `results` provides an array with information about the transcription.
 For a simple request, with no additional parameters, the service sends a single `results` field.
-If you use the `interim_results` parameter to request interim results, the service sends evolving interim hypotheses in the form of multiple `results` fields as it transcribes the audio.
+If you use the `interim_results` parameter to request interim results with the WebSocket interface, the service sends evolving interim hypotheses in the form of multiple `results` fields as it transcribes the audio.
 For more information, see [Interim results](/docs/services/speech-to-text/output.html#interim).

     The `results` field includes an array of elements that provide the following information:

     -   `alternatives` provides an array of transcription results.
 For a simple request, the array includes a single element.
 If you use the `max_alternatives` parameter to request multiple alternative transcripts, the array includes a separate element for each alternative.
 For more information, see [Maximum alternatives](/docs/services/speech-to-text/output.html#max_alternatives).

         -   `transcript` provides the results of the transcription.
+The results can include multiple `transcript` elements to indicate phrases that are separated by pauses.
+Concatenate the elements to assemble the complete transcript.
         -   `confidence` is a score that indicates the service's confidence in the transcription results, which for this example approaches 90 percent.
 If you request multiple alternative transcripts, the service returns a confidence score only for the best alternative.

     -   `final` indicates whether the transcript shows final transcription results, results that are guaranteed not to change.
 The field is `true` for final results; it is `false` for interim results.